dgleba/tools599/watchcopy598/README.md

  - devise a way to restart the powershell file if it should stop.
  - put settings in variables in one location in each script.
+ - use an array of strings to call cmd /c, or some proper way of calling cmd with ps variables in the arguments.